fivebinaries/cardano-metadata-oracle/README.md

 ## Usage

-For light-weight Cardano metadata node, you need to use a remote API such as [Blockfrost.io](https://blockfrost.io).
-Go to [their website](https://blockfrost.io/dashboard) and retrive a Project ID for the specific network you are looking to use (Mainnet or Testnet).
+For lightweight Cardano metadata node, you need to use a remote API such as [Blockfrost.io](https://blockfrost.io).
+Go to [their website](https://blockfrost.io/dashboard) and retrieve a `project_id` for the specific network you want to use (Mainnet or Testnet).

 ```bash
 export BLOCKFROST_PROJECT_ID=your_blockfrost_project_id
 ```

-To post your datapoint to the Cardano network, you need to provide at least the `origin-file` and the `seed-file` of the wallet contaning the funds to do posting.
+To post your datapoint to the Cardano network, you need to provide at least the `origin-file` and the `seed-file` of the wallet containing the funds to do posting.
 You can use the files in the `test` folder.

 ```console
 $ cardano-metadata-oracle --origin-file ./test/origin.yml --seed-file ./test/seed.txt  --network=testnet